Is Kokumaro Curry any good?

 What’s a fair price for House Foods Kokumaro Curry?

-I paid $6.49 for this 8 cube pack on Amazon – as I use a couple cubes per person per serving, I make that $1.75 per serving which is more than fine by me
+I paid $6.49 for this 8 cube pack on Amazon (affiliate link, we get a referral fee on purchases) – as I use a couple cubes per person per serving, I make that $1.75 per serving which is more than fine by me

 Hi, I’m Stuart, nice to meet you!
 I’m the founder, writer and wrangler at Gastronomic SLC – Utah’s biggest and oldest online food magazine; I’m also a former restaurant critic of more than five years, working for the Salt Lake Tribune.
 I’ve worked extensively with multiple local publications from Visit Salt Lake to Salt Lake Magazine, not least helped to consult on national TV shows.

 I’m a multiple-award winning journalist and have covered the Utah dining scene for the better part of fifteen years.
 I’m largely fueled by a critical obsession with rice, alliteration and the use of big words I don’t understand.
 I started Shop Smart to catalogue my adventures in the grocery store and kitchen.
 Follow along on Instagram too!